Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Generality | Vulnerability
 4.549296 | 3.375587

 With a total number of links of 213, the overall discrepancy (number of missing links to a maximally connected network of 393 links - connectance: 0.5419) is 180 links.
 The average generality for the hyperiid amphipods included in this study is of 4-5 host species per predator, while the average vulnerability to amphipod colonization for these gelatinous animals is of 3-4 amphipod species per host.
-The Shannon-Weaver H diversity index of links per species is higher for hyperiid amphipods than for gelatinous hosts, although from binary data it is not informed by the frequency nor relative abundance of the associations.
+The Shannon-Weaver H' diversity index (Shannon and Weaver, 1949) of links per species is higher for hyperiid amphipods than for gelatinous hosts, although from binary data it is not informed by the frequency nor relative abundance of the associations.
 The robustness and extinction slope (resilience to extinction of associated taxa) for hyperiid amphipods came out higher than for gelatinous hosts, probably realted to the higher partner diversity.
 However, it does not make sense to talk about host robustness, as gelatinous zooplankton could probably survive just as well or better without hyperiid amphipods, given the nature of these interactions.
 The C-scores close to 1 indicates a signal of repulsion between species.

 In order to assess the effect of my limited taxon sampling, I also carried out this analysis on the web pruned to contain only the species for which I have phylogenetic information: